Best Single-Premium Life Insurance Companies

 Single-premium variable life insurance

-A single-premium variable life insurance policy lets policyholders invest the cash value in options like stocks, bonds or mutual funds.
+A single-premium variable life insurance policy lets you invest the cash value in options like stocks, bonds or mutual funds.
 This can result in higher returns but carries more risk due to market volatility.

 insurance2 icon